Texas governor says the state may contest a Supreme Court ruling on migrant education

 "The Supreme Court has ruled states have no authority themselves to stop illegal immigration into the states," Abbott said, according to The Texas Tribune.
 "However, after the Plyler decision they say, 'Nevertheless, states have to come out of pocket to pay for the federal government's failure to secure the border.'
 So one or both of those decisions will have to go."

-Abbott said Texas' challenges will get worse when the Biden administration ends the Trump-era public health order known as Title 42, which has barred migrants from the U.S. to prevent the spread of COVID-19.
+Abbott said Texas' challenges will get worse when the Biden administration ends the Trump-era public health order known as Title 42, which has barred migrants from the U.S. in order to prevent the spread of the coronavirus.
 The shift will bring a new influx of immigrants, he said.

-In that respect, the governor is echoing an argument his state made in the Supreme Court case about 40 years ago.
-In that hearing, then-Texas Assistant Attorney General Richard Arnett said Texas was hoping to discourage immigrants from entering the state illegally.
+In that respect, the governor is echoing an argument his state made in the Plyler case 40 years ago.
+In that Supreme Court hearing, then-Texas Assistant Attorney General Richard Arnett said Texas was hoping to discourage immigrants from entering the state illegally.

 "The problem is not the kids that are here," he said.
 "The problem is the future."